 HOW TO MAKE GINGER-FREE CHAI MILK

 Chai uses spices like ginger, cardamom, clove, nutmeg, and cinnamon.
 If you omit the ginger you must replace it with something that tastes similar.
 In a recipe that replaces ginger, the measurements of the other ingredients must be larger.
-And I'm not the kind of person to turn down extra cinnamon.
+And I'm not the kind of person to turn down extra cinnamon, nutmeg, cardamom, or clove.

 READY TO GATHER YOUR INGREDIENTS?

 Chai Tiger Nut Milk